Jackline-ke/market_hub/README.md

 - Sellers can manage their product listings, including creating, updating, and deleting products.
 - Explore the application and experience the functionality provided.

-## Contributing
-- Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.

 ## Acknowledgments
 - The project was inspired by popular online marketplaces like Jumia and Amazon.
 - Special thanks to the Ruby on Rails and React community for providing excellent documentation and resources.